 Dr. Vanessa Carpenter completed her dental school training at the University of Texas Dental Branch in Houston, Texas in 1990.
 Upon receiving her dental degree, she went into private practice.
 She is a founding partner at Castellano & Carpenter Dental Associates.

-Dr. Carpenter is a long-time member of the American Dental Association, the American Academy of Pediatric Dentistry, the Texas Dental Association, and the Laredo District Dental Society.
-She currently serves on the Board of Trustees of the American Academy of Pediatric Dentistry as a general dentist member, where she helps guide care and advocacy for children.
+Dr. Carpenter is a long-time member of the American Dental Association, the Texas Dental Association, and the Laredo District Dental Society.

 Our office makes every effort to schedule appointments at your convenience and when time is available.
 Since appointed times are reserved exclusively for each patient, we ask that you please notify our office at least 24 hours in advance of your scheduled appointment time if you are unable to keep your appointment.
 Another patient who needs our care could be scheduled if we have sufficient time to notify them.
 We realize that unexpected things can happen, but we ask for your assistance in this regard.